paulbarrera/paulsawesomegame/readme.md

 # Pauls Awesome Soccer Game

-*I am still working on fulfilling all the requirements.
-Unfortunately, the code of two of the three requirements I created didn't work.
-However, I wanted to submit my effort, I know full well that my project is not complete.
-I wanted to say thank you to Code Louisville and the mentors for this opportunity.
-I am still and enthusisatic and passionate about coding and will continue studying hard to get better and better.
-Thank you again for your time.*

 1. To start the game type in python3 main.py in terminal.
 2. Enter Your Name
 2. Then you will be asked to whether you want to play or not.